Besov-ish spaces through atomic decomposition: Introduction

-On the literature we usually see a known space of functions be described using atomic decomposition.
+In we replaced "On" by "In" the literature we usually see a known space of functions be described using atomic decomposition.
 This typically comes after a careful study of such space, and it is often a challenging task.
 More rare is the path we follow here.
 We {\it start} by {\it defining } the Besov spaces {\it through} atomic decomposition by Souza's atoms.
-This construction of the spaces and the study of its basic properties, as its completeness and its compact inclusion in Lebesgue spaces, uses fairly general and simple arguments, and it does not depend on the particular nature of the atoms used, except for very mild conditions on its regularity.
+This construction of the spaces and the study of its basic properties, as its completeness and we removed the extra "its" compact inclusion in Lebesgue spaces, uses fairly general and simple arguments, and it does not depend on the particular nature of the atoms used, except for very mild conditions on its regularity.
 In Part I we describe this construction in full generality. {\it We construct Besov-ish spaces.
 There are far more general than Besov spaces.
-In particular the nature of the atoms may change with its location and scale in the phase space and the grid itself can be very irregular.} The main result in Part I is Proposition \ref{trans}.
-Due the generality of the setting, its statement is hopeless technical in nature, however this very powerful result has a simple meaning.
+In particular, we added a comma the nature of the atoms may change with its location and scale in the phase space and the grid itself can be very irregular.} The main result in Part I is Proposition \ref{trans}.
+Due to we added "to" the generality of the setting, its statement is we replaced "hopeless" by " hopelessly" hopelessly technical in nature, however this very powerful result has a simple meaning.
 Suppose we have an atomic decomposition of a function.
-If we replace each of those atoms by a combination of atoms (possibly of a different class) in such way we do not change the location of the support and also the "mass" of the representation is concentrate pretty much on the same original scale, then we obtain a new atomic decomposition, and the cost of this atomic decomposition can be estimate by the cost of the original atomic decomposition.
-We will use this result many times along this work.
+If we replace each of those atoms by a combination of atoms (possibly of a different class) in such way that we we replaced "in such way we" by "in such way that we" do not change the location of the support and also the "mass" of the representation is concentrated we replaced "concentrate" by "concentrated" pretty much on the same original scale, then we obtain a new atomic decomposition, and the cost of this atomic decomposition can be estimated we replaced "estimate" by "estimated" by the cost of the original atomic decomposition.
+We will use this result many times throughout we replaced "along" by "throughout" this work.
 This is obviously connected with {\it almost diagonal operators} as in Frazier and Jawerth \cite{fj}\cite{fj2}.\\